Ignorablespoon/bulk-rename/README.md

 - The tool refuses to proceed if a rename plan would cause two items to collide, or overwrite something outside the batch.
 - Renames are staged through temporary names internally so that swapping/cycling names (e.g. A→B, B→A) doesn't clobber anything mid-batch.

-## License

-MIT (or update this section to match your project's license).